Adoptions With Love Blog

 Understanding Abandonment Laws

-In Indiana – and other states around the country – the law clearly states that for a child to be placed for adoption, the expectant/birth mother and legal father (if applicable) must consent to the adoption.
+In Indiana – and other states around the country – the law clearly states that for a baby to be placed for adoption, the expectant/birth mother and legal father (if applicable) must consent to the adoption.

 State laws vary when it comes to what qualifies as abandonment.
 Generally, there needs to be a period during which a parent does not have any contact with their child and does not pay child support.
 In Indiana, abandonment must last for at least six months immediately preceding the filing of a petition for adoption.
 If a parent were to leave their child unattended for a weekend, or even a few months, that would not be considered abandonment.